eightkb/eightkb.github.io/_posts/2024-08-08-EightKB2024Thankyou.md

 ---
 layout: post
-title: EightKB 2024 Edition!
+title: Thank you!
 pin: true
 author: Andrew Pruski
 ---

-## Thank you!
+## That's a wrap!

 Massive thank you for such an enjoyable day!